Naosan/e-auth-manager/README.md

 [![Node.js Compatible](https://img.shields.io/badge/node-%3E%3D16.0.0-brightgreen.svg)](https://nodejs.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

----`n> Note: This library is provider-agnostic.
+---`n> Note: This library is provider-agnostic and is not intended for use with eBay.
 It is not affiliated with or endorsed by any specific platform.
 Historical environment variable names (e.g., `EBAY_*`) are placeholders retained for compatibility and do not imply platform specificity.`n

 ## 笨ｨ Overview